Migraine changes the structure of the brain

 25 adults had an ultra-high resolution MRI scan to scan their brains

 To carry out their research, the team recruited 10 people with chronic migraine, 10 adults with episodic migraine without aura, and 5 healthy control patients.
-The participants, aged between 25 and 60, were asked about the duration and severity of the migraine, the symptoms that occurred, the presence of an aura and the side of the headache.
+The participants, aged between 25 and 60, were asked regarding the duration and severity of the migraine, the symptoms that occurred, the presence of an aura and the side of the headache.

 The authors used ultra-high resolution MRI to compare microvascular changes.
 “Because this scan is able to create images of the brain with much higher resolution and better quality than other types of MRIs, it can be used to demonstrate much smaller changes that occur in brain tissue,” explained Wilson Xu, author of the study, during the congress.